 Preparing Your Electrical Systems for Florida’s Hurricane Season

 Tallahassee residents dodged a bullet last month as Hurricane Idalia delivered only a glancing blow to the region after the storm wobbled east from its predicted path.
-While almost 70,000 area residents lost power during the storm, electrical crews quickly to restored services.
+While almost 70,000 area residents lost power during the storm, electrical crews quickly restored services.

 With two more months to go before the end of Florida’s hurricane season, Idalia’s passing visit to our area reminds us of the importance of preparing your electrical systems for hurricane season from potential storm damage.
 To help you stormproof your electrical systems, the experts at Meeks Electrical Services offer you the following tips: